|1,733 page views|

 May 7, 2008

 After doing it not knowing anything about it, I guessed 11c or 11d.
 Call it 11+ and we're good.
 I doubt it was 12a, but maybe I got lucky or something.
-Fun moves marred by discontinuity of a line and lotsa guano below the roof.
+Fun moves marred by discontinuity of a line and lots of guano below the roof.

 |By They call me Sam|